 Howard Kallem is the Director of Title IX Compliance at Duke University and Duke University Health System.
-In this capacity, Kallem is responsible for administration and coordination of Duke's Title IX-related policies, programs and compliance efforts.
+In this capacity, Mr. Kallem is responsible for administration and coordination of Duke's Title IX-related policies, programs and compliance efforts.
 The scope of this responsibility includes, among other things, oversight of complaint resolution, resources, communications and training in connection with Title IX's prohibition of discrimination based upon gender.
 Contact Howard Kallem.

 Retaliation is Prohibited

-You have the right to raise concerns, ask questions about our policies prohibiting harassment or discrimination.
-You also have the right to submit a complaint under our harassment, non-discrimination policies or Title IX.
+You have the right to raise concerns and ask questions about our policies prohibiting harassment or discrimination.
+You also have the right to submit a complaint under our harassment and non-discrimination policies.

-Our policies help to insure the Duke community is free from harassing and discriminatory behavior.
+Our policies help to ensure the Duke community is free from harassing and discriminatory behavior.
 The Office for Institutional Equity is here to help to assist you in an effective and efficient manner.
 If you feel you are experiencing harassing conduct or discrimination, the most important thing you can do is to get help.
 Important resources to assist you are explained below.